BenLee8602/ramiel/README.md

 # 3D Graphics Engine

-This repos contains a 3D graphics engine, written from scratch, without the use of any graphics libraries.
-Currently only runs on CPU.
+This repos contains a 3D graphics + physics library.
+All graphics + physics related functionality was written without the use of any external libraries or frameworks.

 ![Mountains](https://github.com/BenLee8602/3D-Graphics-Engine/blob/master/screenshots/perlin_mountain.PNG?raw=true)
 A mountain scene made using the following entities, lighting, and effects: